Risk (game): Video games

 Several video game versions of Risk have been released as Risk, starting with the Commodore 64 edition in 1988 and the Macintosh edition in 1989.
 Various other editions have been released for PC, Amiga, Sega Genesis, PlayStation, PlayStation 2, Game Boy Advance, and Nintendo Switch.
 In 1996 Hasbro Interactive released a PC version of Risk that included a new variation on the game called Ultimate Risk, which did not use dice but rather implemented the use of forts, generals, and complex battle strategies.
 Risk II for PC and Mac was released as a 2000 video game which includes classic Risk as well as board and gameplay variations.
 In 2010, Pogo.com added a licensed version of Risk to its library of online games.
 An Xbox Live Arcade version of Risk called Risk: Factions was released on June 23, 2010.
 It includes classic Risk as well as a factions mode where players can play as Zombies, Robots, Cats, Soldiers, or Yetis.

 As of August 6, 2014, Hasbro and Ubisoft produced a new game for Risk on PS4 and Xbox One, as well as Xbox 360 and PlayStation 3.
 The game, developed by Zoë Mode and published by Ubisoft, was released in February 2015.
 A standalone game, Risk: Urban Assault, was released in August 2016.
-It was subsequently ported to the Nintendo Switch, releasing on October 30, 2018.

 A licensed iOS app, Risk: The Official Game, developed for the iPhone, iPod Touch, and iPad by Electronic Arts, was released on July 16, 2010.
 Although the iPad version (Risk HD) has to be bought separately from the iPhone version (Risk), local link up allows games to take place across versions.
 A maximum of six players can participate.
 If only one iOS device is available, the "pass and play" mode allows several players to take part in a multi-player game.

 Another licensed video game version, RISK: Global Domination, was released in 2015 for iOS, Android and Windows.
 Developed by SMG Studio, this version includes device sharing, cross-platform online multiplayer, and single player versus computer modes.
+It was subsequently ported to the Nintendo Switch, releasing on October 30, 2018.